Meraj1312/Write-Ups/bedside.md

 ## Summary

-This machine involved exploiting CVE-2025-64512 (pdfminer.six arbitrary code execution) to gain initial access, then escalating privileges through a PyTorch checkpoint deserialization vulnerability to achieve root.
+This machine involved exploiting CVE-2025-64512 (pdfminer.six arbitrary code execution) to gain initial access as `datawrangler`, then pivoting to the `developer` user via a Local File Inclusion vulnerability on an internal port, and finally escalating privileges through a PyTorch checkpoint deserialization vulnerability to achieve root.

 ## Reconnaissance